 a reasonable basis exists to believe that the identified differences indicate that the subgroup may be nonconforming whereas the tested motor vehicle class as a whole is not.

-In any testing of a subgroup of vehicles under subsection § (e)(4), the Executive Officer shall follow the vehicle selection and testing procedures set forth in subsections § (e)(2) and § (e)(3) above.
+In any testing of a subgroup of vehicles under subsection (e)(4), the Executive Officer shall follow the vehicle selection and testing procedures set forth in subsections (e)(2) and (e)(3) above.

 Finding of Nonconformance After Enforcement Testing.
-After conducting enforcement testing pursuant to subsections § (e)(3) and (e)(4) above, the Executive Officer shall make a finding of nonconformance of the vehicles in the identified motor vehicle class per subsections (e)(2)(A) or (e)(4) if any of the following is true:
+After conducting enforcement testing pursuant to subsections (e)(3) and (e)(4) above, the Executive Officer shall make a finding of nonconformance of the vehicles in the identified motor vehicle class per subsections (e)(2)(A) or (e)(4) if any of the following is true:

 Durability Finding of Nonconformance Criteria.

+For 2026 through 2028 model year vehicles, the results of the durability tests indicate that more than 65 percent of the vehicles in the test sample group fall below 75 percent of the certified all-electric range.

+For 2029 through 2032 model year vehicles, the results of the durability tests indicate that more than 50 percent of the vehicles in the test sample group fall below 75 percent of the certified all-electric range.

-The results of the durability tests indicate that more than 50 percent of the vehicles in the test sample group fall below 80 percent of the certified all-electric range value.
+For 2033 and subsequent model year vehicles, the results of the durability tests indicate that more than 50 percent of the vehicles in the test sample group fall below 80 percent of the certified all-electric range.

 Battery SOH Parameter Accuracy Finding of Nonconformance Criteria.
-The results of battery SOH parameter accuracy testing indicate that more than 30 percent of the vehicles in the test sample group report an SOH that corresponds to a usable battery energy greater than measured usable battery energy by more than 5 percent of the certified usable battery energy.
+The results of battery SOH parameter accuracy testing indicate that more than 30 percent of the vehicles in the test sample group report an SOH that is more than 8 percentage points higher than the normalized SOH value corresponding to the measured usable battery energy for 2026 through 2028 model year vehicles or more than 5 percentage points higher than the normalized SOH value corresponding to the measured usable battery energy for 2029 and subsequent model year vehicles.
+For example, a vehicle reporting 80 percent SOH but with an actual measured usable battery energy corresponding to a normalized SOH value of 73 percent would be determined to be reporting 7 percentage points high.

 All Other Testing.